 You have to be a member of INEBRIA.

-Membership is free of charge and open to any individual with demonstrated experience in the area of brief interventions for alcohol and drugs problems, either from undertaking research or having implemented interventions in one or more settings.
+Membership is free of charge and open to any individual with demonstrated experience in the area of brief interventions for alcohol and drug problems, either from undertaking research or having implemented interventions in one or more settings.
 You can become a member by filling the registration form you will find on the INEBRIA website

 You do not need to have an abstract accepted for INEBRIA 2020, but candidates who submit abstracts will be prioritized.